Guides for Designers

 Components

-• Use “+” instead of “&” or “And” e.g. “Primary Button + Icon”
+• Use "+" instead of "&" or "And", for example "Primary Button + Icon"

-• When updating an existing component NEVER delete it and start a new one, always update the original
+• When updating an existing component, NEVER delete it and start a new one.
+Always update the original

 • Create components in the correct files: